 Immersing myself in local history and focusing on the community helped me to better understand my own family and what their lived experience was on the home front through the war.
 As a result of my year of research, Remembrance Day is more personal, more poignant, more sad.

+Do you have any family members who served in WWI?
 If you haven’t had a chance to delve into WWI history, I would encourage you to do so.
 In Canada, we have an amazing array of digital archives and records to help you learn about the experience of your WWI ancestor.
 Check out the Library and Archives Canada site for photos, personnel databases, war diaries, and more.

 Although my father’s parents were both deceased by the time I was 11 years old, I can still map out the layout of their home in my mind: the black flagstones in the entranceway where I gave untutored tap dance recitals in my black patent shoes, the sliding screen door that grandpa walked through by accident (accompanied by some very choice words not fit for small ears), and the piano with the cushioned bench that I have in my home now; I loved to pretend that I could play elegantly just like Grannie Inkster.